 EHR-Documented vs. Census-Derived Social Determinants for Type 2 Diabetes Outcomes

-Comparing the predictive contribution of patient-reported social determinants captured in EHRs against Census-linked socioeconomic measures for glycemic control in a UNC Health type 2 diabetes cohort.
+Comparing how much patient-reported social determinants in the EHR add to Census-linked socioeconomic measures for predicting glycemic control, in a UNC Health type 2 diabetes cohort.

 Health systems increasingly collect patient-reported social determinants of health (SDoH) at the point of care, motivated by the promise of more equitable clinical decision-making.
 But it remains unclear whether these EHR-documented measures actually capture something distinct from, or additive to, what Census-linked socioeconomic data already provide.